alegunta-git/turbo-guide/books/quotes.md

 Reading
 Effective Reading by Choosing the Right Books As illustrated in the graph on reading success, reading the right books in the right way is key.
 Actively retaining and applying the material greatly enhances efficient reading.
 However, to read effectively, it’s essential to learn only the details you need now or in the near future.
 For other topics, it’s sufficient to gain an overview, so you have a general understanding and can return to the material when you need it.
 Aim to spend about half of your reading time on books that address a current problem or goal, as these books will be easier to remember and immediately apply.
 The other half of your reading time can be spent exploring new topics that might be useful or interesting in the future.
 Conclusion

+Here are some questions that you can ask yourself after reading.
+1. What is the main idea in the text?
+2. What details are presented to support or contradict the main idea?
+3. How are the ideas arranged?

+“By three methods we may learn wisdom: First, by reflection, which is noblest; Second, by imitation, which is easiest; and third by experience, which is the bitterest.” -Confucius

+“Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all.” -Dale Carnegie

 ## Imp Quotes